nramenta/bento/README.md

 Bento is self contained; it consists of a single PHP file.
 Simply copy the file into your lib or vendor directory, require it from your front controller script, and you're all set.
-The alternative is [through composer][Composer]:
+The alternative is through [composer][Composer]; the minimum composer.json configuration is:

 ```
 {
     "require": {
         "bento/bento": "@dev"
-    },
-    "minimum-stability": "dev"
+    }
 }
 ```